-- Heroic Sacrifice: Hakuyuu, with the last of his strength, stabs himself to soak his blood over little Hakuryuu, so that he can protect and help him escape unharmed from the fire around them.
+- Heroic Sacrifice: Hakuyuu, with the last of his strength, stabs himself to soak little Hakuryuu in his blood, so that he can protect him somewhat from the fire around them.

 - Keet: Hakuren, who is always drawn in the official art and color pages as smiling and cheerful.

 - The Stoic: Hakuyuu, just like his father.